Hill Street Blues: Seasons

 Season 3: Kozoll left the show at the end of season two, replaced for the most part by Anthony Yerkovich (who later created Miami Vice after leaving Hill Street Blues at the end of this season) and David Milch.
-This was the show's most popular in terms of viewership, as it finished at #21.
+This was the show's most popular season in terms of viewership, as it finished at #21.
 This was also the birth of "Must See TV", as the show was joined by Cheers, Taxi and Fame.
 The network promoted Thursdays as "the best night of television on television."
 Michael Conrad was increasingly absent from the show due to his ongoing, and ultimately unsuccessful, battle with cancer.

 Season 4: Following his death on November 22, 1983, Michael Conrad's final appearance was broadcast halfway through the season in February 1984 in a memorable send-off episode, "Grace Under Pressure".
 Det.
 Harry Garibaldi (Ken Olin) was introduced at the end of the season as a temporary replacement for Det.
 J.D.
 LaRue (Kiel Martin) who was supposedly suffering from mononucleosis.
 The show won its fourth and final Emmy for Outstanding Drama Series this season.

 Season 5: The show changed drastically this season, entering a somewhat "soap opera-ish" period according to Bochco.
 New characters included Sgt.
 Stanislaus Jablonski (Robert Prosky) and Det.
 Patsy Mayo (Mimi Kuzyk).
 Det.
 Garibaldi was now a regular, while Fay Furillo became a full-time member of the squad room as a victim's advocate.
 Bochco was dismissed at season's end by then-MTM President Arthur Price.
 The firing was due to Bochco's cost overruns, coupled with the fact that the show had achieved the 100-episode milestone needed to successfully syndicate it.

 Betty Thomas won an Emmy for Outstanding Supporting Actress in a Drama Series this season.
 However, at the awards ceremony, Barry Bremen, aka "The Great Imposter", rushed the stage ahead of Thomas and claimed she was unable to attend.
 He then claimed the award and left the stage, confusing viewers and robbing Thomas of her moment in the sun, although she returned and spoke after the ad break.
 Presenter Peter Graves suggested that the imposter was "on his way to the cooler."